Ukraine war casts shadow over Ramadan amid soaring prices - NewsBreak

 With Russia’s invasion of Ukraine, millions of people in the Middle East whose lives were already upended by conflict, displacement and poverty — from Lebanon, Iraq and Syria to Sudan and Yemen — are now wondering where their next meals will come from.

-Ukraine and Russia account for a third of global wheat and barley exports, which countries in the Middle East rely on to feed millions of people who subsist on subsidized bread and bargain noodles.
+Ukraine and Russia account for a third of global wheat and barley exports, which Middle East countries rely on to feed millions of people who subsist on subsidized bread and bargain noodles.
 They are also top exporters of other grains and the sunflower seed oil that is used for cooking.

+In Cairo, where Ramadan tradition sees colorful lanterns and lights strung throughout the city’s narrow alleys, shoppers turned out earlier this week to stock up on groceries and festive decorations, though many could not afford to buy as much as last year.

+Egypt is the world’s largest wheat importer and has sourced most of its wheat imports from Russia and Ukraine in recent years.
+The country’s currency has also taken a dive in recent days, adding to other pressures driving up prices.

 In the Gaza Strip, only few people were shopping Friday in markets usually packed at this time of year.
 Merchants said Russia’s war on Ukraine has sent prices skyrocketing, alongside the usual challenges, putting a damper on the festive atmosphere that Ramadan usually creates.